Physician Assistant Admissions

 Examples of experiences that do not qualify for the purposes of admission to the FSU PA Program are: hours obtained by shadowing, experience obtained as student in a healthcare profession, pharmaceutical representative, lifeguard, police officer, firefighter, medical scribe, unit clerk or medical secretary.

 Applicants must document experiences on the Direct Patient Care Experience Form.
-All hours must be completed before May 1st of the matriculation year.
+All hours must be completed at the time of application.
 Experiences can be full-time, part-time or volunteer.

 Professional Recommendations: Applicants must submit at least 3 (three) letters of recommendation and no more than 5 (five).
 It is suggested that at least one reference should be from a healthcare provider and one should be from a science faculty member who taught the applicant.
 These letters should be from people who have worked with and know the applicant.
 References from family members or friends will not be accepted.